-Celebrating the best of European and Filipino culture through music, film, and art
+Celebrating the best of European and Philippine culture through music, film and art

-The month-long Viva Europa 2022 event in the Philippines showcased European heritage through the arts and created space for intercultural dialogue
+The month-long Viva Europa 2022 event in the Philippines showcases European heritage through the arts and creates space for intercultural dialogue

 Throughout the month of May, the EU Delegation to the Philippines (EUD) hosted a series of events facilitating cultural diversity and exchange.
 A festival held annually since 2010, Viva Europa showcases heritage with live music, poetry, film, and more while uniting Europeans and Filipinos with a shared love for the arts.

 A special lights display launched Viva Europa 2022 on 8 May.
-Blue and yellow colours illuminated the De La Salle University facade, Rizal Monument, and the Musical Dancing Fountain at Rizal Park in Manila to symbolise the longstanding symbiotic relationship the EU and the Philippines.
+Blue and yellow illuminated the De La Salle University facade, Rizal Monument and Musical Dancing Fountain at Rizal Park in Manila to symbolise the long-standing relationship shared by the EU and the Philippines.

-EU Member States Spain and Italy hosted independent events throughout the month, including a flute concert, architecture webinar, and film screening.
-France took a different approach with “The Night of Ideas,” bringing French, Italian, Romanian, and Filipino cultural institutions together to engage in dialogue about how art, cinema, and society persisted throughout the pandemic.
+Spain and Italy hosted independent events throughout the month, including a flute concert, architecture webinar, and film screening.
+France took a different approach with ‘The Night of Ideas’, bringing French, Italian, Romanian, and Philippine cultural institutions together to engage in dialogue about how art, cinema, and society persisted throughout the pandemic.

 Other events celebrating years of vibrant partnership brought participants together based on a shared passion for literary art.
 The Bersong Europinoy Poetry Festival was hosted virtually on 27 May, with EU representatives and renowned award-winning poets reciting pieces with an underlying theme of togetherness.
 A recording remains available for public viewing on the EUD’s Facebook page.